bioinformatics-ua/dicoogle-learning-pack/_docs/configuring.md

 ### Configuration file

 All configurations previously mentioned are stored in a single XML file.
-Once Dicoogle is run at least once, you will find a file named _"config.xml"_ in the configuration folder.
+Once Dicoogle is run at least once, you will find a file named _"server.xml"_ in the configuration folder `confs`.
 Currently, some configurations can only be changed by editing this file.
 As an example, let us modify this instance's application entity title (AE Title).
 Look for the XML element `aetitle`:

 ``` xml
     <dicom-services>